GoogleChrome/web-vitals/README.md

 The `web-vitals` code is tested in Chrome, Firefox, and Safari.
 In addition, all JavaScript features used in the code are part of ([Baseline Widely Available](https://web.dev/baseline)), and thus should run without error in all versions of these browsers released within the last 30 months.

-However, some of the APIs required to capture these metrics are currently only available in some browsers.
-Browser support for each function is as follows:
+However, some of the APIs required to capture these metrics (notable CLS) are currently only available in some browsers.
+The latest browser support for each function is as follows:

 - `onCLS()`: Chromium
 - `onFCP()`: Chromium, Firefox, Safari
-- `onINP()`: Chromium, Firefox, Safari Tech Preview
+- `onINP()`: Chromium, Firefox, Safari
-- `onLCP()`: Chromium, Firefox, Safari Tech Preview
+- `onLCP()`: Chromium, Firefox, Safari
 - `onTTFB()`: Chromium, Firefox, Safari

 ## Limitations